anubha-sap/sales-and-service-cloud-extensions/VehicleServiceExtensionSample/Files/service.md

       * **ClientId, ClientSecret, Token Service URL**: You will get this info from the xsuaa instance secret created in the previous step.
 OAuth2JWTBearer destination type can help exchange the user JWT token into an OAuth2 bearer access token with the required scopes

    To allow an application to call another application, passing the user context, and fetch resources, the caller application(In our case, this is the build apps application) must pass an access token.
 In this authorization flow, the initial user token is passed to the OAuth server as input data.
 This process is performed automatically by the Destination service, which helps simplifying the application development: You only have to construct the right request to the target URL, by using the outcome (another access token) of the service-side automation.
     * Second, Used by the application in kyma to connect to service in CNS:
   ![Case ExtensionField ](../Images/K2.png "Case fields") \
    OAuth2SAMLBearerAssertion authorisation flow allows for propagation of a user’s identity from our application deployed in kyma to the service we are trying to connect in Sales and Cloud Service.
-5. Create Hana DB to instance
+5. Create Hana Database to instance
-   * Follow [this](https://blogs.sap.com/2022/12/15/consuming-sap-hana-cloud-from-the-kyma-environment/) to consume HANA DB in Kyma
+   * Follow [this](https://blogs.sap.com/2022/12/15/consuming-sap-hana-cloud-from-the-kyma-environment/) to consume HANA Database in Kyma
-   * **This will create a Kubernetes secret from where we can get the details required to connect to the DB**
+   * **This will create a Kubernetes secret from where we can get the details required to connect to the Database**
 6. Create Kubernetes secrets
     * Create a Kubernetes secret file(with the name **vehicle-service-secrets**) to store sensitive data like db username/password and other application specific data.
     * The secret should contain the following: